-LA is teeming with furniture stores and décor options for your home-sweet-home, whether it’s a blank slate because you just moved to LA, or it needs an update, or if you just love to window shop.
+L.A. is teeming with furniture stores and décor options for your home-sweet-home, whether it’s a blank slate because you just moved to L.A., or it needs an update, or if you just love to window shop.
 From Mid-Century Modern minimalism to fully floral Victorian, we found great local retailers for any style or budget.
 You don’t need to wait for the next best sample sale because these shops are tried and true, and on trend every day of the year.

 RECOMMENDED: The best shops in Los Angeles

-Top 10 furniture stores in Los Angeles
+Furniture stores in Los Angeles

-This spring the Art’s District shopping landscape got a whole lot more rustically rugged with the addition of Hammer and Spear.
+The Art’s District shopping landscape got a whole lot more rustically rugged with the addition of Hammer and Spear.
 A vintage compilation of leather, wool and wood—Hammer and Spear is a place that feels half hunting lodge, half southern estate sale, and all completely original.
-HGTV’s “Design on a Dime” host Kristen Cunningham and her husband Scott Jarrell have curated finds from their own travels and also support local artists as well as those from their home state of West Virginia.
+HGTV’s Design on a Dime host Kristen Cunningham and her husband Scott Jarrell have curated finds from their own travels and also support local artists as well as those from their home state of West Virginia.
 And given that they are actually on site most of the time, they can give you a history of the product—perfect for the conversation that each piece will be starting.

-A classic for more than 10 years, Weego home is an alternative to the stark and minimalist designers that often dominate the LA landscape.
+A classic for more than a decade, Weego home is an alternative to the stark and minimalist designers that often dominate the L.A. landscape.
 Full of comfort, bright color and graphic patterns, the offerings are laid-back luxe, while still feeling modern and fresh.
 The Main Street store carries everything from large furniture to smaller accessories and textiles, many of which are locally made and eco-friendly.
 The pros at Weego are top-notch, and they offer a full interior design service at three different price points and a line of custom furniture for those who just can’t find what they want in retail.

 Whether you’re tricking out your Malibu beach house or your Ojai ranch, Nathan Turner’s Melrose Avenue outpost is a destination for all things luxurious comfort.
 Plush throw pillows and exotic ottomans are mixed in with new and vintage items from all over the globe.
 A fourth generation Californian, Turner is firmly rooted in a Southern California look and feel and has designed for some of the biggest names in town.
 He’s also an avid foodie and cook, hosting lavish dinner parties right in his shop for his clients and friends.